 - 1/4 cup cooked corn kernels

-I usually soak and preferment all my baked goods.
-It really improves the texture of gluten-free baked goods.
-And adds a sourdough-like flavor, without actually using a sourdough starter.
+I usually soak all of my gluten-free baked goods.
+It really improves the texture and adds a sourdough-like flavor, without actually using a sourdough starter.

-Here is how to add a preferment to this recipe:
+Here is how to add a soaked and preferment to this recipe:

 - Don’t use a flour mix that contains starches or binders, or you will find the mixture to be too dry.
 This was designed and tested with oat flour and buckwheat flour.

 - Soak with your favorite type of cultured dairy.
-Use 1 cup of homemade buttermilk or kefir.
-Mix a 1/2 cup of yogurt or homemade sour cream with 1/2 cup of milk, or the mixture will be too thick.
+Use 1 cup of homemade buttermilk, yogurt, or kefir.
+Don’t use Greek yogurt because it’s too thick.

 - Mix the flour and cultured dairy in a glass bowl or measuring cup.